Spring Energized Seals & Spring-Energized PTFE Seals

 |---|---|---|

-| Helical Coil Spring | Provides a more uniform preload over a wider deflection range and handles thermal cycling well. | Static sealing, cryogenic service, thermal expansion mismatch |
+| Helical Coil Spring | Provides uniform preload over a wider deflection range than cantilever springs.
+Accommodates thermal expansion and contraction effectively, making it the preferred choice for cryogenic and high-temperature cycling applications. | Static sealing with thermal cycling, cryogenic service, applications with dimensional variation due to temperature change |

 Jacket Materials